loh-tar/filu/readme.txt

   cd into the FiluSource directory mkdir build cd build cmake ..
 Yes, there are two dots! make sudo make install sudo ldconfig

-The only thing what now is missing is the database and a database user.
+The only thing what missing now, is the database and a database user.
 The default for both is 'filu'.
-To create them simple run: make init-filu
+To create them simple run: sudo filu-cfg-postgresql

 After successful install you can check the working with: agentf